brukg/hri_speech/README.md

 # Speech-Based Human Robot Interaction and Task Assignment

 The motivation for this project is to communicate with robots through natural speech.
-For this we are using an open-source Speech-to-Text engine named [DeepSpeech](https://github.com/mozilla/DeepSpeech), developed by [Mozila](https://github.com/mozilla).
+For this we are using an open-source Speech-to-Text engine named [DeepSpeech](https://github.com/mozilla/DeepSpeech), developed by [Mozila](https://github.com/mozilla) and whisper from openai

 ## Getting Started